moldovancsaba/fanfie/README.md

    - Capture the current frame from your camera
    - Apply the decorative frame overlay
    - Display the final image in a preview modal
+7. The camera view follows strict layout rules:
+   - Maintains a perfect square (1:1 aspect ratio)
+   - Takes up to 80% of the available viewport space
+   - Positions at 20% from the top of its container
+   - Automatically adjusts for both portrait and landscape orientations:
+     * Portrait: Takes up the top half of the screen
+     * Landscape: Takes up the left half of the screen
+   - Includes smooth transitions for orientation changes
+   - Features a decorative frame overlay
+   - Centers the video feed with proper cropping
-7. Click 'Stop Camera' to end the camera feed when you're done
+8. Click 'Stop Camera' to end the camera feed when you're done
-8. The layout automatically adjusts based on your device orientation (portrait or landscape)
+9. The layout automatically adjusts based on your device orientation (portrait or landscape)
 ### Browser Compatibility
 - Works best on modern browsers (Chrome, Firefox, Safari, Edge)
 - Requires HTTPS for camera access